 We will then be able to match your project to our high-achieving students (all students must have a distinction average across all science subjects to be eligible for the program).
-We can either prepare a shortlist of students for you to choose from or we can select the student for you.
+We will send a list of candidates to you to choose from.
 Once the project has been finalised we will send you an Internship Schedule which is an agreement for an individual internship, and is drawn up to ensure all parties are in agreement as to the internship outcome.

 What is the timeline for arranging an internship?

 Please note the following times for submission of potential projects.
 This is a guide, and we will try to be as flexible as possible to accommodate your particular requirements.